Mleccha: Territory

 Historians have stated that the notion of foreigners in ancient India – those living outside of the Indian subcontinent – was often accompanied by the idea that one was a barbarian.
 Still, it seemed that groups who did not come from outside of these areas, as well as foreigners, were designated by the term mleccha, which carried with it a barbarian connotation.

 Thus another distinction that was made between the mlecchas and non-mlecchas was area of habitation.
 Though they were considered a marginal group, the area characterize as the mleccha-desa (the natural border that separated their lands from that of the Aryans) was never permanent.
 Instead, it was defined by the changing ideas about the Āryāvarta.
-Parasher noted that "the only consistent areas dubbed as mleccha desa were those regions inhabited by 'primitive tribes' who for long periods of time did not come under the sway of the Brahmanical, Buddhist or Jaina influence".
+Parasher noted that the only consistent areas dubbed as mleccha desa were those regions inhabited by primitive tribes who for long periods of time did not come under the sway of the Vedic, Buddhist or Jain influence.

-Though the area of the Aryas expanded with time, the notion that was held over all of the land was that of "purity."
+Though the area of the Aryas expanded with time, the notion that was held over all of the land was that of purity.
 As Vedic literature refers only to the places and territories that were familiar to the Indo-Aryans, these lands eventually became part of the Āryāvarta.
-Parasher thus indicates that the Āryāvarta was designated as "[t]he region where the river Sarasvati disappears is the Patiala district in Punjab.
-The Pariyatra mountains belong to the Vindhya range, probably the hills of Malwa.
-The Kalakavana is identified with a tract somewhere near Prayaga."
+Parasher thus indicates that the Āryāvarta was designated as the region where the River Sarasvati disappears is the Patiala district in Punjab.
+The Pariyatra Mountains belong to the Vindhya Range, probably the hills of Malwa.
+The Kalakavana is identified with a tract somewhere near Prayag.
 Still, other interpretations of the Āryāvarta refer to those areas where the black antelope roams, for these areas are fit for the performance of sacrifice.
-Early Vedic literature focused on defining the area of habitation of the aryas for this land was considered pure; yet there is no actual reference to the mleccha country or behavior.
-Wherever the territory, though, the implications of naming such lands as the Aryavarta is that any lands excluded from that area were considered impure.
+Early Vedic literature focused on defining the area of habitation of the Aryas for this land was considered pure; yet there is no actual reference to the mleccha country or behavior.
+Wherever the territory, though, the implications of naming such lands as the Āryāvarta is that any lands excluded from that area were considered impure.

-Further, there is evidence that Indians of the Vedic period actually had contact with people outside of the subcontinent, namely the Persians.
-The Persians, who ruled over the Indus river valley during this time (522–486 BC) were not designated as mleccha, perhaps because they did not interfere with the brahminical way of life.
+Further, there is evidence that Indians of the Vedic period actually had contact with people outside of the Indian subcontinent, namely the Persians.
+The Achaemenid Persian Empire, which ruled over the Indus River Valley during this time (522–486 BC) was not designated as mleccha, perhaps because they did not interfere with the Brahminical way of life.